matvii/ADAM/README.md

 - Stability of the subdivision surface fitting is slightly improved
 - Some minor tweaks and fixes

+####22.2.2017
+- Support for sparse photometry
+- Weighting of individual lightcurves

 ####TODO
 - Integration of thermal modelling stuff into the main program